 An index involving dry skin has to be based on both humidity and temperature since both of these parameters are positively correlated with skin hydration (Cravello and Ferri, 2008).
-Moreover, Levi et al. (2010) showed that the mechanical drying stress on the external layer of skin (i.e., stratum corneum) is directly related to the chemical potential of water in air, which is a measure of the potential of water molecules to react or move, and is calculated from ambient temperature and relative humidity.
+Moreover, Levi et al. (2010) showed that the mechanical drying stress on the external layer of skin (i.e., stratum corneum) is directly related to the chemical potential of water in air, which is a measure of the potential of water molecules to react or move (represented in kilojoules per mole), and is calculated from ambient temperature and relative humidity.

 Similar to the UV Index, the Dry Skin Index is broken down into five categories for convenience in interpreting the magnitude of humidity and temperature skin stressors:

 The Dry Skin Index increases as indoor air becomes dryer and cooler.

 The adjacent graph shows how the Dry Skin Index changes with indoor relative humidity and two target temperatures.

 It is important to note that the DSI is a measure of the external drying stresses on untreated skin (i.e., stratum corneum), and does not necessarily predict the actual response of skin to such stresses due to inter-individual differences in skin properties.
 The same is true for the UV sunlight Index, that is, for a given or fixed UV exposure level, the potential for skin damage will vary with the pigmentation of people’s skin.